Lines of Connection: Drawing and Printmaking

 Exhibition

-In Europe, drawing and printmaking have rich interconnected histories evolving from the 15th century—when drawing and printing on paper rose to prominence—to the 19th, when photography and notions of originality significantly altered their relationship.
-This major loan exhibition tells the story of how artists have worked creatively on paper, crossing boundaries between media and challenging traditions.
-In addition, see large-scale prints and drawings by LA-based Toba Khedoori, who works across the two media.
+In Europe, drawing and printmaking had rich interconnected histories evolving from the 15th century—when drawing and printing rose to prominence—to the 19th, when photography and notions of originality significantly altered their relationship.
+This major loan exhibition tells the story of how artists worked creatively on paper, crossing boundaries between media and challenging traditions.
+Bringing the exhibition’s themes to the present, a display of LA-based artist Toba Khedoori’s works examines how drawing and printmaking intersect in her practice.

 Jul 1–Sep 14, 2025